Parallel and Contraparallel Aspects

 Parallels in transit and synastry

 A transiting parallel activates the natal pair at the current moment; a transiting contraparallel opens the poled tension.
 Because declination changes on a different timescale than longitude, a transit that is not in any zodiacal aspect to a natal body may still be in exact parallel.
-These windows are often short — a few days for Moon, weeks for Mercury and Venus, longer for the outer planets — but they are real and detectable.
+These windows are often short: a few days for the Moon, weeks for Mercury and Venus, and longer for the outer planets, but they are real and detectable.

 In synastry, cross-chart parallels and contraparallels mark pairings between a body in chart A and a body in chart B sharing or mirroring declination.
-The parallel aspects calculator handles single-chart parallels today, and the upcoming parallel synastry calculator will extend the same logic across chart pairs.
+The parallel aspects calculator handles single-chart parallels today.
+For relationship work, run the same calculation on both charts and compare the body pairs manually until a dedicated cross-chart surface exists.

 Not the same as an antiscion